vand3rlinden/vand3rlinden.github.io/content/post/implementing-signed-security-txt-file.md

 ```

 To decrypt this message using your private key:
 1. Save the encrypted message: `nano message.asc` (paste the entire PGP message and save the file, Ctrl+O, Enter, Ctrl+X)
-2. Decrypt the message with your private key: `gpg --decrypt --local-user Fingerprint message.asc` (replace the `Fingerprint` with the actual fingerprint)
+2. Decrypt the message: `gpg --decrypt --local-user Fingerprint message.asc` (replace the `Fingerprint` with the actual fingerprint)
-3. You should see output like this:
+3. A successful decryption will look like:
 ```
-gpg: encrypted with 2048-bit RSA key, ID ABCD1234...
+gpg: encrypted with rsa4096 key, ID ABCD1234....
-gpg: decryption successful

 This is the decrypted message content.
 ```